Joseph B. Grossman: Early life

-Grossman was born on July 15, 1892 in Quincy, Massachusetts.
+Grossman was born on July 15, 1892, in Quincy, Massachusetts.
 His first job was working as a clerk for a Quincy granite company.
 He also worked as a reporter for The Patriot Ledger.
 He attended the Plymouth Business School.

 Political career

 In 1914, Grossman was appointed to the Quincy Board of Registrars.
 At the age of 21, he was the youngest member of an election board in Massachusetts.
 He remained on the board for nine years.

 Grossman represented the 3rd Norfolk District in the Massachusetts House of Representatives from 1927 to 1929 and again from 1931 to 1933.
 In 1932 he was elected to an open seat on the Massachusetts Governor's Council.
 He was the first Jew elected to the body.
-During his tenure on the council, Grossman was an staunch opponent of Governor James Michael Curley.
+During his tenure on the council, Grossman was a staunch opponent of Governor James Michael Curley.
 In 1938, Grossman announced that he was ending his reelection campaign to focus on his business.
 However, he left open the possibility of running "for a state-wide office" in the future.
 In 1962, Grossman ran for Massachusetts state treasurer.
 He defeated Francis Andrew Walsh in the Republican primary 71% to 29%, but lost in the general election to Democrat John T. Driscoll, 62% to 37%.